 Once the gift is made, this doesn’t mean the journey is over.
 In fact, this is the perfect opportunity to set the foundation for future engagement with a thank you letter and a summary of impact.

 Showing donor appreciation is an integral part of the donor journey.
-Your supporters must know just how much their contribution has impacted your mission.
-The reason that many donors stop giving is often that they simply don’t know what their previous gift did.
+Your supporters need to know how much their contribution has impacted your mission.
+Many donors stop giving because they simply don’t know what their previous gift did.
+Even so, more than 60% of nonprofits don’t thank donors properly.

 - Use your email solution to automate thank you messages to send as soon as a gift is made.